GTA Workshop frequently asked questions

 Q: What is Phase I?

-A: Phase I is an 8-hour mandatory workshop that consists of a set of presentations by speakers who provide information to all GTAs on the following topics
+A: Phase I is a one-day, multi-component workshop that consists of a set of presentations by speakers who provide information to all GTAs, most recently including the following topics:

-Please bring your Hokie ID to swipe to verify your attendance.
-Refreshments and lunch are provided by the Graduate School.
+For in-person presentations, bring your Hokie ID to swipe in to verify your attendance.

 Q: When is Phase I held?